 Stinger: You are listening to languagecaster.com (in Irish).

-Referees award penalties for an infringement in the penalty area, for example a defender may handle the ball or foul an opponent but sometimes it is not always easy to make these decisions.
-We use the phrase ‘soft penalty‘ to describe a situation when a referee gives a penalty that should not really have been given; perhaps a player had dived or pretended to win the penalty.
-The opposite of soft penalty would be a stonewall penalty which is a clear penalty with no doubt attached to it.
+Referees award penalties for an infringement or foul in the penalty area, for example, a defender may handle the ball or foul an opponent but sometimes it is not always easy to make these decisions.
+We use the phrase ‘soft penalty‘ to describe a situation when a referee awards or gives a penalty that should not really have been given; perhaps a player had dived or pretended to win the penalty.
+A soft penalty suggests that if the referee had not awarded the spot kick it would not have been protested too much by the attacking side.
+And although it might sound like it, the phrase ‘soft penalty‘ does not describe the strength of how a spot kick was hit by a player – maybe we would use the phrase ‘weak penalty’ instead.
+By the way, the opposite of soft penalty would be a stonewall penalty or a blatant penalty which would be a clear penalty with no doubt attached to it.
 Soft penalty.

 - Example: The Irish manager felt the penalty decision was soft and that the referee had fallen for the dive.

 - Example: ‘Hamilton boss Rice irked by ‘very soft’ Celtic penalty award’ (BBC.co.uk, 26 December 2020).